How much carbon can oysters store? Scientists are trying to find out.

 “It’s something that our customers who are out using our products can see,” he said.
 “Not only are we investigating how we could potentially sequester CO2, but also providing habitat for fish, you know, kind of giving back into the communities where our customers are using our products.”

-Marine combustion – that is, ship and boat engines – produced 23.7 million metric tons of CO2 equivalent emissions in 2020, according to the Environmental Protection Agency.
-That accounts for a tiny fraction of overall transportation emissions, which were more than 1,500 MMT CO2 equivalent in 2020, mostly from roads.
+Marine combustion — that is, ship and boat engines — produced 23.7 million metric tons, or MMT, of CO2 equivalent emissions in 2020, according to the Environmental Protection Agency.
+That accounts for a tiny fraction of overall transportation emissions, which were more than 1,500 MMT CO2-equivalent in 2020, mostly from roads.

 Yamaha is funding similar research into oyster reefs and carbon sequestration in the Gulf of Mexico through Texas A&M University.
 The two projects could make for an interesting comparison, Grier said, because the Atlantic coast of Georgia and the Gulf coast of Texas differ a lot in their tides, salinity, and other factors that can influence oyster growth.